term7/RaspberryPi-USB-Privacy-Gadget/README.md

 Completing these chapters correctly is crucial!
 Any misconfiguration could cause DNS issues, potentially leading to loss of internet connectivity for your Raspberry Pi and its connected clients — or even lock you out completely.
 Even small mistakes or skipped steps may result in certain aspects of the setup not working as expected.
 Proceed carefully and follow each step precisely.**

 #### AdGuardHome:
-We will install *AdGuardHome* - a DNS sinkhole that filters ads, tracking domains, and malicious websites.
-It enhances privacy and security by blocking unwanted content at DNS level.
+We will install *AdGuardHome* - a powerful DNS sinkhole that filters ads, tracking domains, and malicious websites.
+It enhances privacy and security for all connected devices by blocking unwanted content at DNS level.

 #### NetworkManager’s Built-in Dnsmasq:
 We will configure *NetworkManager* and its built-in *Dnsmasq* to manage both DHCP and DNS for the *usb0* (Ethernet Gadget) and the *wlan0* (Hotspot).
 This will allow all connected clients to have their DNS queries forwarded to *AdGuardHome*, ensuring filtered and secure DNS resolution.